kdhanashree/CodingChallenge/README.md

-This Repo consists of the code I have submitted for Daily Coding Challenge
+This Repository consists of the code I have submitted for Daily Coding Challenge.